tarikbc/DiscordAutoMeme/README.md

 - Guild presence cache
 - Active fetching of member data from shared servers

-This multi-layered approach ensures the application can detect friends playing games even when Discord's presence system doesn't immediately report all status changes.
+This multi-layered approach ensures the application can detect friends' activities even when Discord's presence system doesn't immediately report all status changes.

+### Music Player Detection

+The application can detect when your friends are listening to music through Discord's rich presence integration.
+This works with any music player that integrates with Discord, including:

+- Spotify
+- Apple Music
+- YouTube Music
+- Amazon Music
+- And any other music service that shows up in Discord presence

+When a friend is listening to music:

+1. The app detects the artist they're listening to
+2. Searches for memes related to that artist
+3. Sends personalized messages with music-themed greetings and closings

+This feature works just like the game detection but is specifically tailored for music listening activities.

 ### Troubleshooting Presence Detection